peterjc/peterjc.github.io/wiki/SeqRecord.md

 ```

 That brings us finally to **features** which is another list property,
-an it contains SeqFeature objects:
+and it contains SeqFeature objects:

 ``` Python
 >>> print record.features.__class__